 But China is not the only revisionist power in the U.S.-Chinese relationship.
 Since the end of World War II, the United States has pursued a strategy aimed at overturning the status quo by spreading liberalism, free markets, and U.S. influence around the world.
 Just as Chinese revisionism alarms Washington, the United States’ posture stokes fear in Beijing and beyond.
 As Trump begins his presidency, he would do well to understand this fear.
 The risk of crises, and even war, will grow if Trump introduces instability into areas of the relationship that posed few problems under previous U.S. administrations.
 But Trump could ease tensions if he pursues a less revisionist strategy than his predecessors.

-Chinese policymakers deny that their
+Chinese policymakers deny that their country is

 Loading, please wait...